telepresenceio/telepresence/reference/rbac.md

 - name: my-context
   context:
     cluster: my-cluster # Must match the name field in the clusters config
-    user: tp2-user
+    user: tp-user
 users:
-- name: tp2-user # Must match the name of the Service Account created by the cluster admin
+- name: tp-user # Must match the name of the Service Account created by the cluster admin
   user:
     token: <service-account-token> # See note below
 ```